Amanogawaa/GOOSESIBUCK/README.md

 # GOOSESIBUCK
-*simple ordering system made with html, css, js and php(bulok) - proceedural paradigm cuz i dunno OOP
-  - OOP project
+Goosesibucks is a simple online food ordering system where user can order with a friendly-user interface.[built with HTML,CSS,JS and PHP]

 *to use*
   - go to sql folder and import to xampp